-The preparation of the consolidated financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, as well as the disclosure of contingent assets and liabilities, at the date of the consolidated financial statements.
+The preparation of the consolidated financial statements in accordance with accounting principles generally accepted in the United States (GAAP) requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, as well as the disclosure of contingent assets and liabilities, at the date of the consolidated financial statements.
 Estimates also affect the amounts of revenue and expenses reported during the period.
 Actual results could differ from those estimates.
-Net changes in estimates were not significant in 2022 or 2021.
+Net changes in estimates were not significant in 2023 or 2022.